 Prolonging the Project Period

 Dishonest contractors will also steal your time by prolonging the construction period.
 This typically occurs when contractors attempt to juggle several projects at the same time.
-They might occasionally pull resources off your project to prioritize on other seemingly ‘better-paying’ jobs.
+They might occasionally pull resources off your project to prioritize other seemingly ‘better-paying’ jobs.

 And to cover up for that, they use all sorts of excuses.
-In most cases, they try to buy time by failing to source for materials early enough.
+In most cases, they try to buy time by failing to source materials early enough.
 Then on other occasions, they blame subcontractors or claim that they’ve been stretched thin by their personal problems.